-Expected accomplishments Indicators of achievement Effective management of and support for • Properly constituted chambers. the judicial work of Chambers. • Effective coordination of work between chambers. • Provision of assistance in adapting the rules and regulations of the Court, as required.
-Proper exercise of judicial functions • Timely and fair resolution of all judicial assigned to the Presidency under the issues to be dealt with by the Presidency. relevant legal instruments.
+Expected accomplishments Indicators of achievement Effective management of and support for the judicial work of Chambers.
+Properly constituted chambers.Effective coordination of work between chambers.Provision of assistance in adapting the rules and regulations of the Court, as required.
+Proper exercise of judicial functions J J assigned to the Presidency under the issues to be dealt with by the Presidency. relevant legal instruments.